 - 8. Notify all the relevant agencies if there is an immediate change in an offenders circumstances e.g. change of address, remand in custody, new relationship.
-These changes in circumstances must be reflected in the DRM report at the next LAPPP. - 9.
-On change of DRM there should be a recorded hand over discussion between the current and new DRM - 10.
-Ensure that, where an offender does not have English as their first language and has difficulty understanding or communicating in English, arrangements are put in place for suitable interpretation/ translation services. - 11.
-To ensure that any community concerns or media interest are brought to the attention of the LAPPP chairperson and agency line managers so that they can be addressed in accordance with the practice direction as provided in Sections 24 and 25 of the Manual of Practice.
+These changes in circumstances must be reflected in the DRM report at the next LAPPP.
+Where an offender subject to PPANI re-offends the Designated Risk Manager should ensure that they communicate information regarding the alleged offence with partner agencies.
+On a case by case basis and where relevant, the DRM should link with the Public Prosecution Service, the Court service and the Probation Board to arrange an adjournment for a Pre-sentence report. - 9.
+Following a LAPPP review where a decision has been taken to assess an offender's risk downwards, the DRM should notify relevant professionals including GP's.
+This will be determined on a case by case basis' by the DRM. - 10.
+On change of DRM there should be a recorded hand over discussion between the current and new DRM - 11.
+Ensure that, where an offender does not have English as their first language and has difficulty understanding or communicating in English, arrangements are put in place for suitable interpretation/ translation services. - 12.
+To ensure that any community concerns or media interest are brought to the attention of the LAPPP chairperson and agency line managers so that they can be addressed in accordance with the practice direction as provided in Sections 24 and 25 of the Manual of Practice. - 13.
+In order to ensure effective communication when a DRM makes a UNOCINI referral to a HSCT Gateway Team referencing an offender subject to PPANI, the DRM should ensure that the HSCT PPANI Principal Officer is copied into the correspondence.